- A high credit score will get you better terms and interest rates on loans and credit cards.

 5. Beware of credit-repair scams

 If your credit report is a disaster zone, resist the temptation to call the toll-free number of a firm that promises to clean up your credit report.
-The FTC warns that there are many companies that target consumers who have poor credit histories in this manner.
+The FTC warns that there are many likely scams that target consumers who have poor credit histories in this manner.
 These companies cannot deliver an improved credit report using the tactics they promote.

 It takes time and effort, but the best way to repair your credit is to do it yourself.